To make a licence application valid (and thus for a landlord to fulfil their statutory duty to apply for a licence) we need:

 - Applicants who do not have their own email address can nominate a relative, friend or colleague to receive email communications on their behalf.

 - Applicants who do not have their own access to the web can arrange with a relative, friend or colleague to submit an application on their behalf.
-Alternatively, public computers are available in St Aldate’s Customer Service Centre reception or in public libraries.
+Alternatively, public computers are available in public libraries.

 After you have submitted the application form, a copy of what you submit will be automatically emailed back to you.
 Please keep this as proof of submission.

 We aim to issue a new application within 18 weeks from the date of application (due to Coronavirus, we have extended deadlines for landlords and therefore have extended the processing time – it was previously 16 weeks).
 Issuing a licence within this time frame is dependent on the landlord supplying the required information and payment within timescales and that no representations are made.
 Where information or payments are late, or representations made, then the processing time will be longer.
 Tacit consent does not apply given that we have to check the HMO meets the prescribed standards.
 If you have not heard from us within 18 weeks, then please contact us.
 Last year (2019/20), 90.59% of licences were issued within 16 weeks of application date.

 HMO Licence Pre-application Advice Visits